 - Sugar: A diet high in refined sugars alter gut flora composition.

 - Simplified diet: Besides grains and sugar, common staple foods include pasteurized dairy and vegetable oils.
 Most food items are refined, pasteurized and processed.
-A typical western diet leads to an unhealthy gut flora composition.

 These “triggers” almost exclusively appear in westernized societies; and they appear in abundance.
 Grains have also been a part of the diet in some healthy non-westernized societies.
 However, they put far more emphasis on making the foods easier to digest.
 Seeds, grains and nuts were soaked, sprouted, fermented or naturally leavened to neutralize naturally occurring antinutrients (2).